-7 Conclusions
+7. Conclusions

-We have proposed an approach for Steps 3 and 4 of the FSA that takes on board environmental risk evaluation criteria and integrates them within IMO's guidelines for Formal Safety Assessment (FSA).
+We have proposed an approach for Steps 3 and 4 of the FSA that takes on board environmental risk evaluation criteria within IMO's guidelines for Formal Safety Assessment (FSA).
 Such criteria are relevant for evaluating on a cost-benefit basis Risk Control Options (RCOs) for reducing oil spill pollution risk.
 The proposed approach may be useful in extending FSA to cover environmental risk evaluation criteria, and combines such criteria with criteria already in use in FSA.
 The approach is readily implementable as long as data for the model described is readily available.
-So a definite next step is to look at available data and put some numbers behind the theory.
-Annex A (section 3) comments on this specific issue, and in fact the overall assessment is that even though some parts of the input data may exhibit difficulties as regards availability, certainly these difficulties do not seem more significant than those typically encountered in other FSA studies or in the CATS approach.
-Irrespective of the method used, the availability of ship casualty databases that are properly organized so as to reveal the real causes of those accidents that lead to oil spills is paramount for the success of the overall FSA.
+So a possible next step is to look at available data and put some numbers behind the theory.